MovieStiles/Cryptography/Monoalphabetic/README.md

 | Maps To | h | o | d | t | e | r | a | b | c | f |

 Now to actually encrypt a word with this:
-"Here is a test message for your enjoyment" -> "nymybocpyopgyoociytjmwjqmyhdjwgyhp"
+"Here is a super special awesome message" -> "atptbqhqumtpqmtlbhghwtqkititqqhrt"

 ####Decryption